Last Modified on January 20, 2024

 When we open the table, it will show an error message.

-Moreover, you need to remove any such metric filters in order to analyze the data on your pivot tables.
+Moreover, you need to remove any such metric filters to analyze the data on your pivot tables.

-So that’s all you need to know to get started with pivot tables in Google Data Studio!
+So that’s all you need to know to get started with Looker Studio pivot tables!

 What are your favorite use cases for pivot tables?
-Do you prefer to use pivot tables in Data Studio, or in Google Sheets?
+Do you prefer to use pivot tables in Looker Studio, or Google Sheets?
 Let us know in the comments below!